Suficio/bevy_js_prototype/README.md

 That being said, we already have:

-- Bevy and Deno (JavaScript engine) integration running on Bevy's task pools and in lockstep with the World.
+- Direct integration between JS and Bevy Worlds
-- Ability to create Entities and assign Components to them in JavaScript
+- Ability to manage Entities and their Components
+- Query support
-- Automatic generation of the majority of Bevy reflectable types
+- Automatic generation of Bevy `Reflect` types
 - In-browser Deno inspector for easy debugging

 ---